santunioni/dxqueue/README.md

 const domain = new Domain('http://localhost:4566/000000000000/my-queue')
 await domain.doSomething('my', 1) // <-- This will publish to the Queue instead of calling the method directly
 ```

+### Create a worker

+The worker will consume the queue to call the original method.

 ```typescript
 // file: worker.ts